 Whether you’re headed to the beach, tailgating before your favorite sporting event, or camping in the wild, there's a good chance you'll want to keep your food and drinks cold.
 Thankfully, the market is packed with high-quality coolers that excel at everything from short day trips to week-long adventures.
 Below we break down our favorite hard-sided designs of 2024, including budget-friendly Coleman models, ultra-premium Yetis, and popular offerings from brands like RTIC, Orca, Pelican, and more.
-For more background information, see our cooler comparison table and buying advice below the picks.
-We’ve also compiled lists of the best soft coolers and best backpack coolers, for those that prioritize weight and portability.
+For those concerned about weight and portability, we also included one soft-sided option.
+For more background information, see our comparison table and buying advice below the picks, as well as details about our testing process.
+Depending on your needs and intended use(s), we’ve also compiled lists of the best soft coolersbest backpack coolers, and best wheeled coolers.

 Our Team's Cooler Picks